corda/corda-docs/content/en/docs/corda-enterprise/4.5/metering-collector.md

 - `UNKNOWN`

 {{< note >}}
-`NORMAL`, `CONTRACT_UPGRADE` and `NOTARY_CHANGE` corresponds to transactions that cause a ledger update, while `UNKNOWN` are transactions that do not cause a ledger update.
+The transaction types `NORMAL`, `CONTRACT_UPGRADE`, and `NOTARY_CHANGE` correspond to transactions that cause a ledger update, while the `UNKNOWN` transaction type corresponds to transactions that do not cause a ledger update.
 {{< /note >}}

 ### Data filtering using the RPC API
 <a name="data-filtering-rpc"></a>

-Data filtering is available for `NodeMeteringCollectionFlow`, `AggregatedMeteringCollectionFlow` and `FilteredMeteringCollectionFlow`
+You can use data filtering via the RPC API for the `NodeMeteringCollectionFlow`, `AggregatedMeteringCollectionFlow`, and `FilteredMeteringCollectionFlow` flows.

 {{< note >}}
-Filtering by CorDapp is forbidden for `AggregatedMeteringCollectionFlow` and, if such a filter is provided (either directly or as part of a boolean filter) `WrongParameterException` will be raised.
+Filtering by CorDapp is forbidden for the `AggregatedMeteringCollectionFlow` flow - if you provide such a filter, either directly or as part of a boolean filter, an exception `WrongParameterException` will be thrown.
 {{< /note >}}

-{{< note >}}
-All the following classes belongs to package `com.r3.corda.metering.filter`
+All classes listed below belong to the `com.r3.corda.metering.filter` package.
-{{< /note >}}

 {{< table >}}